jeffmcmahan/TYPEOF/README.md

 if (location.href.indexOf('localhost') === -1) TYPEOF.silence()
 ```

-This prevents the type checking logic from running, to the performance hit of having the declarations in the code is &approx;zero when silenced.
+This prevents the type checking logic from running, so the performance hit of having the declarations in the code is &approx;zero when silenced.